Ainix-dev/Project-Liquid-MNEMA/README.md

 | `causal` | Memory A caused memory B |
 | `depends_on` | Memory B requires memory A to make sense |

 Contradiction detection runs on every new memory.
-When similarity exceeds `0.72`, the older node is superseded and a `contradicts` edge is recorded.
-Multi-hop retrieval expands beyond seed nodes to traverse the graph up to 2 hops.
+Multi-hop retrieval expands beyond seed nodes up to 2 hops.
+First-person statements are automatically rewritten to third-person before storage — `"My name is Ken"` becomes `"The user's name is Ken"` — eliminating identity attribution confusion.

 ---